BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_13.md

 Exit the door at the bottom.
 Outside, you can find a hidden *Max Elixir*, *Resist Wing*, and *Exp.
 Candy XL*.

 Enter the next cave.
-Inside you can find hidden *PokeSnax*, and *Potion*, as well as Team Meteor!
+Inside you can find hidden *PokéSnax*, and *Potion*, as well as Team Meteor!

 **Meteor Grunt Geoff & Meteor Grunt Audrey.
 Field: Cave Field**
 - Lickilicky, Lv.
 64, Serious Nature, IVs: 10